-- Quaid-e-Azam portrait on the back of bank notes of Rs.1000. - Anti Photographic rainbow tint in Rs.1000.
+- Quaid-e-Azam portrait on the back of bank notes of Rs.1000/- - Anti Photographic rainbow tint in Rs.1000/-

-• What are Currency Chests?
+What are Currency Chests?

-To facilitate the process of distribution of notes/ coins and to carry out money transactions of the government, NBP branches and Treasury offices/Sub-treasury offices are selected to work as currency chests.
+To facilitate the process of distribution of notes/ coins and to carry out money transactions of the government, NBP branches and treasury offices/sub-treasury offices are selected to work as currency chests.
 These are storehouses where Bank notes/coins are stocked and distributed to other bank's branches located in their vicinity.
 At present there are 231 currency chests all over in Pakistan.

-• Does the Bank have an access to probe chests affairs?
+• Does SBP BSC (Bank) have an access to probe chests affairs?

 Yes, the Bank may conduct any verification of the currency chests through its own officers.
 Chests are required to sort the notes into re-issuable and non-issuable lots, which they receive from government/public/banks.
-Further, chests have to ensure that surplus balances of re-issuable notes over and above their limits and their normal requirements be diverted to link offices of the Bank or to other chests wherever required.
-Soiled/non-issuable notes are to be returned to field office under jurisdiction the chest fall.
+Further, chests have to ensure that surplus balances of re-issuable notes over and above their limits and their normal requirements be diverted to link offices of SBP BSC (Bank) or to other chests wherever required.
+Soiled/non-issuable notes are to be returned to SBP BSC (Bank) office under jurisdiction the chests fall.